murraykj/Pool-Manager/README.md

 ##Usage
 Pool Manager requires a *SwimMetro Management, Inc.* user account.
 Accounts can be created by visiting the SwimMetro Management website at [www.swimmetro.com](http://www.swimmetro.com).
-Users must be employees to be able to access the application.
-Non-employees will not be able to access the application.
+User authentication will be validate against the current SwimMetro employee database.
+Users must be active employees to be able to access the application.
+Non-employees and/or guests will not be able to access the application and will receive an error message.

 To preview the application, please use the login credentials below.